 Most wrapping paper contains plastic.
 If it’s shiny, that’s the clue that it almost certainly has plastic.

-There are several ways that you can avoid plastic when wrapping Xmas gifts for loved ones.
+You can avoid plastic when wrapping gifts for loved ones in several ways.
 Grabbing a roll of natural brown wrapping paper is a perfect alternative.
-You can jazz it up with potato prints which are easy to make and a perfect craft activity to do with the kids in the run-up to the 25th.
+You can jazz it up with potato prints, which are easy to make and a perfect craft activity to do with the kids in the run-up to the 25th.

 Shop Recycled Wrapping Paper on Amazon